sjuvonen/colibre/README.md

 ## Components
 Main components used are as follows
 - Node.js
+- Express
 - MongoDB
 - Mongoose
 - Passport
 - Twig.js
 - Bootstrap 4

+###
+Colibre is loosely based on Express.js, i.e. it uses Express as the engine but re-implements and overrides some of the core components.

 ## Requirements
 The app is designed to be ran on latest components.
 Node.js (>= 5.0.0) must be executed with